A unified harmonic framework for dark siren cosmology: Recovering the standard galaxy catalog method from a GRF

+Note that these theoretical power spectra are constructed by definition from the expectation value of the fields over all realizations of the universe; we condition upon a realization of the galaxy field later using \cref{eq:cond_gauss}.

-\cref{eq:ClGgtot} was derived modeling \acp{GW} as a Poisson point process of the total galaxy field. \cref{eq:ClGgtot} is what we ought to expect; \acp{GW} have the same clustering patterns as the galaxies they are drawn from, and we can recognize the cross shot noise term in the last line (as in \cref{eq:alm_with_shot}). \cref{eq:ClGG} is also what we expect from a Poisson point process which traces the galaxies.
-Note that here, $\overline{C}_\ell^{gg} = \overline{C}_\ell^{Gg} = \overline{C}_\ell^{GG}$ because we have assumed that \acp{GW} are uniformly drawn from the galaxies, and that observed and unobserved galaxies do not cluster differently.
+\cref{eq:ClGgtot} is what we ought to expect; \acp{GW} have the same clustering patterns as the galaxies they are drawn from, and we can recognize the cross shot noise term in the last line (as in \cref{eq:alm_with_shot}). \cref{eq:ClGG} is also what we expect from a Poisson point process which traces the galaxies.
+Furthermore, $\overline{C}_\ell^{gg} = \overline{C}_\ell^{Gg} = \overline{C}_\ell^{GG}$ because we have assumed that \acp{GW} are uniformly drawn from the galaxies, and that observed and unobserved galaxies do not cluster differently.
 A more flexible model is easily accommodated by modeling a luminosity-dependent galaxy bias along with selection effects, or more simply by allowing \acp{GW} and galaxies to have separate biases.